-Dr. Emrah Karakilic works as a research fellow in the Responsible and Sustainable Business Lab (RSB Lab)
+Dr Emrah Karakilic works as a senior research fellow in the RSB Lab.

-Emrah holds a PhD in sociology from Goldsmiths, University of London, where he worked as a graduate tutor and (later) as an associate lecturer in both sociology and management studies departments between 2012-17.
-In May 2017, he joined the Responsible and Sustainable Business Lab (RSB Lab) at Nottingham Business School, Nottingham Trent University.
+Emrah holds a master degree in human, society and philosophy (distinction) and a PhD in sociology from Goldsmiths, University of London where he worked as an associate lecturer in both sociology (2012-1017) and management studies departments (2012-2013).
+In May 2017, he joined the RSB Lab as a researcher.